 In certain circumstances, it will be necessary to charge a fee for services provided.
 These are listed below for life business and Standard PRSAs.
 In other circumstances where fees are chargeable or where you choose to pay in full for our service by fee, we will notify you in writing in advance and agree the scale of fees to be charged if different from fees outlined below.

 You may elect to deal with us on a fee basis.
-Where advice is requested for life product, the following hourly fees will apply:
+Where advice is requested for life or pension product, the following hourly fees will apply:

 PRSAs – Fees